hamedrb/hamedrb.github.io/content/project/mouse-brain-atlas/index.md

             <li>Elastix toolbox</li>
             <li>Python packages: SimpleITK, tifffile, NumPy, SciPy</li>
         </ul>
         iBen atlas has been produced by following a multiresolution and iterative registration process of autofluorescence images.
-The complete pipeline is available on the <a href="https://github.com/iBen-foundation/iBen-atlas" target="_blank"><strong>IBen GitHub repository</strong></a>.
+The complete pipeline is available on the <a href="https://github.com/iBen-foundation/iBen-atlas" target="_blank" style="color: blue;"><strong>IBen GitHub repository</strong></a>.
         <style>
           .two-column-list {
             columns: 2; /* Creates two columns */